17 Best Beaches in Ontario

 Awenda Provincial Park is located around the point from Wasaga Beach near the town of Midland on Georgian Bay.
 The park's uncrowded beaches offer beautiful views across the water to Giant's Tomb Island.

 One of the main advantages for beachgoers heading to Awenda Provincial Park is the dog-friendly beach.
 In designated areas, your four-legged buddy can race around in the sand with the rest of the pack and splash about in the water.

 The beaches are reached by following a footpath from the parking lot.
 The best beach is called Third Beach on Methodist Point Bay and is protected from the wind and waves.

 Set in downtown Toronto on the waterfront, Sugar Beach is unlike other popular beaches in Ontario for the simplest of reasons: you don't swim here!
-Instead beach chairs and umbrellas are spread out across a roughly triangular area filled with soft, golden sand.
+Instead, beach chairs and umbrellas are spread out across a roughly triangular area filled with soft, golden sand, looking out over the water.
 It's designed more for mingling and relaxing in the sun rather than jumping in the water.

 Named for the sugar refinery located next door, Sugar Beach is a hive of activity in the summer.
 You can sit in a Muskoka chair and do some serious people watching or keep an eye on the water activities in Toronto Harbour.

 Sibbald Point beach can be described as a bit of a Goldilocks beach: it's not too far from the city of Toronto, it's generally not too busy, the sand is decent but not amazing, and the water is not too cold.
 All in all, it's a good middle-of-the road beach, ideal for a family day trip.